ItzSamdam/ItzSamdam/README.md

 💬 You can reach out to me on github about any issues

-⚡ Fun fact: Idea Generation can be tricky, always be with your pen and jotter.
-Can meet you anywhere 😂
+⚡ Fun fact: Idea Generation can be tricky, jot things down 😂

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=odevlab)](https://github.com/anuraghazra/github-readme-stats)